Serve Problem – This Is How I Fixed It…

 5. As you can see in the video I mentioned above, it is important to ask your students questions, and find out about them; that would make them feel welcome and important.

-6. If you get nervous, smile; smiling is a great way to help you relax; also, ask your student questions during the lesson: “what do you feel about what I just taught you? does it make sense? does if feel natural?” etc.
+6. If you get nervous, smile; smiling is a great way to help you relax; also, ask your student questions during the lesson: “What do you feel about what I just taught you?
+Does it make sense?
+Does it feel natural?” etc.

 7. And last… actually this should have been first: make sure you have lesson plans ready (a general plan of drills and things you want to teach before you get on the court).
 I sometimes carry little pieces of paper with notes that I find important to say or do during the lessons.
 This helps me to know that I do not leave things out and takes some of the pressure off considering that I don’t have to remember everything.